seqeralabs/nf-training-intro/docs/part1-cli.md

 classify.py --image data/rain-ready.png --labels 'cat,dog,cute dog'
 ```

-This should return a text output onto the command line, telling you which of the input labels was most likely to apply to the picture we specified as input.
+This should return a text output onto the command-line, telling you which of the input labels was most likely to apply to the picture we specified as input.

 We are not limited to the labels above.
 If you'd like to, play with specifying `'cat,dog,zebra,crocodile'`, or any other set of labels.
 Whatever the label, copy the image to a new folder named the same way.
 For example, if the above command returned `'dog'`, then do: